darrenjw/fp-ssc-course/README.md

-This short course will provide a brief introduction to ideas of functional programming in the context of scalable statistical computing, illustrated with hands-on examples in Scala, Haskell, Python+JAX and Dex.
+This short course will provide a brief introduction to ideas of functional programming in the context of scalable statistical computing, illustrated with hands-on examples in Scala, Haskell, (Python+)JAX and Dex.
 Scala and Haskell are general purpose strongly typed functional programming languages.
 JAX is a functional language for differentiable array programming embedded in Python, and Dex is a new experimental strongly typed functional language for differentiable